How to Become a Sonographer

 Sonographers, also known as ultrasound technologists, ultrasound technicians, or vascular technologists, work with sophisticated equipment that uses sound waves to create images of structures inside the body.

-Some of the images that a sonographer can create are called sonograms, ultrasounds, or echocardiograms.
-Physicians then use these images as a diagnostic tool to help plan and deliver the most optimal patient care.
+A sonographer can create images such as sonograms, ultrasounds, or echocardiograms.
+Physicians use these images as diagnostic tools to help plan and deliver optimal patient care.

 Types of Sonographers